-It's hard standing in the shadow of your siblings' success.
-That must have been how Obie Trice felt at Shady Records, especially after the release of his 2003 debut album Cheers.
+It’s hard standing in the shadow of your siblings’ success.
+That must be how Obie Trice felt at Shady Records, especially after the release of his 2003 debut album Cheers.

 Obie eventually left the label in 2008, citing unsatisfactory promotion, but failed to build on the promise of his debut, which has remained a buried gem of Midwest hip-hop.